MartinM85/UdpCommunication/README.md

 # UdpCommunication
-Simple UDP listener and receivers deployed into the Docker containers
+Simple UDP listener and sender deployed into the Docker containers